Java Virtual Threads: The Pinning Problem, the Deadlock, and the Fix in Java 24

 // and so on

 This whole scheme depends on the JVM being able to capture the virtual thread’s stack at the blocking point.
-When it cannot, the virtual thread stays glued to its carrier.
+When it cannot do that, the virtual thread stays glued to its carrier.
 That is the pinning problem.

 Creating Virtual Threads

-There are three main ways to create virtual threads.
+There are two common ways to create virtual threads.
+The first is Thread.ofVirtual(), which gives you a builder:

 Thread thread = Thread.ofVirtual()